crisperdue/prooftoys-site/content/live-logic-facts.md

 to any desired level of detail, click on one of the bits of text displayed in blue like hyperlinks.

-Furthermore, all tautologies are also theorems of the logic.
+In addition, all tautologies are also theorems of the logic.

 <div id=proofDisplay style="margin-bottom: 1em"></div>